Salesforce workload

 Create a Salesforce connector

 This article explains how to create a Salesforce connector in Keepit.
-Before you start, you'll set up the Salesforce user Keepit will authenticate with.
-The Managed Package supporting the External Client App is installed as part of the connector creation process.
+Before you begin, you set up the Salesforce user Keepit authenticates with.
+The managed package supporting the External Client App is installed as part of the connector creation process.

 About the External Client App

-To connect Keepit to your Salesforce organization, you install a small managed package called the External Client App (ECA).
-This package handles the OAuth authentication between Salesforce and Keepit, replacing the older Connected App setup method that Salesforce is phasing out.
+To connect Keepit to your Salesforce organization, you install a managed package called keepit-sf-managed-package.
+This package uses an External Client App (ECA) to handle OAuth authentication between Salesforce and Keepit, replacing the older Connected App setup method that Salesforce is phasing out.

 • External Client App — establishes the secure OAuth connection that allows Keepit to access your Salesforce data.